Zolani Tete

-Zolani Tete (born 8 March 1988) is a South African professional boxer.
-He is a former two-weight world champion, having held the IBF junior-bantamweight title from 2014 to 2015 and the WBO bantamweight title from 2017 to 2019.
+Zolani Tete (8 March 1988 – 21 August 2026) was a South African professional boxer who competed from 2006 to 2022.
+He was a two-weight world champion, having held the International Boxing Federation (IBF) junior-bantamweight title from 2014 to 2015 and the World Boxing Organization (WBO) bantamweight title from 2017 to 2019.

+Tete held the Guinness World Record for the fastest knockout in a title fight in boxing history, knocking out Siboniso Gonya in eleven seconds of the opening round.

+Tete was shot and killed outside his home in Mdantsane on 21 August 2026, aged 38.

 Early life and amateur career

-Tete grew up in the Mdantsane township.
-He had a rough childhood.
-His father was a pastor.
-Him and his brother, Makazole, took up boxing when Zolani was eight.
-Tete looked up to South African former world champions Vuyani Bungu and Welcome Ncita while in the unpaid ranks.
-Tete would later be trained by Bungu.
-He claims to have over 400 amateur fights, only three of which were losses, as amateur he met Hekkie Budler former WBA world minify and WBA and IBF World junior flyweight champion and The Ring champ theytwo times in South African national games Tete won one and lost one to Hekkie.
+Tete grew up in Mdantsane township and he had a rough childhood.
+His father Zolile Tete is a pastor.
+He and his brother, Makazole, took up boxing when Zolani was eight.
+He looked up to South African former world champions Vuyani Bungu and Welcome Ncita while in the unpaid ranks.

+Zolani Tete was later trained by Bungu.
+Tete claimed to have had over 400 amateur bouts, only three of which were losses.
+As an amateur he fought Hekkie Budler former WBA world minifly and WBA and IBF World junior flyweight champion and The Ring champ twice in the South African national games.
+Tete won one and lost one to Hekkie.

 Professional career

 Flyweight

-Tete made his professional debut in May 2006.
-He won his first 8 fights by stoppage.
+Tete made his professional debut in May 2006, winning his first eight fights by stoppage.
 In his eighth bout he won the WBF flyweight title, which he defended twice.
-Tete earned a shot at a major world title for the first time, beating Richard Garcia in a title eliminator by unanimous decision (118-108, 118–108, 118–110).
+Tete earned a shot at a major world title for the first time, beating Richard Garcia in a title eliminator by unanimous decision (118–108, 118–108, 118–110).
 Tete went on to face Moruti Mthalane for the IBF flyweight title, suffering his first loss with a round 5 technical knockout (TKO).

 Junior bantamweight

 After the loss to Mthalane, Tete moved up to junior-bantamweight.
-He received another opportunity to fight in an IBF eliminator, but lost a majority decision (112–115, 112–115, 113–113) to Juan Alberto Rosas.
+He received an opportunity to fight in an IBF eliminator, but lost a majority decision (112–115, 112–115, 113–113) to Juan Alberto Rosas.
 After a bounce-back win, Tete fought in yet another eliminator but lost by split decision (113–115, 114–115, 115–114) to Roberto Sosa.
-Tete seem to befuddle Sosa with his length early on, but as the fight went on Sosa surged and earned the nod.
-Sosa received a warning due to low blows but there was no point deductions.
+Tete seemed to befuddle Sosa with his length early on, but as the fight went on Sosa surged and earned the nod.
+Sosa received a warning due to low blows but there were not any point deductions made.

-In November 2013, Tete would fight in a third IBF junior-bantamweight eliminator against former champion Juan Carlos Sánchez Jr. Sánchez had lost the IBF title due to coming in overweight against Sosa, thus leaving the title vacant after beating Sosa.
+In November 2013, Tete fought in a third IBF junior-bantamweight eliminator against former champion Juan Carlos Sánchez Jr. Sánchez had lost the IBF title due to coming in overweight against Sosa, thus leaving the title vacant after beating Sosa.
 The winner would be the IBF's mandatory challenger to the winner of the Liborio Solís-Daiki Kameda unification bout.
 Tete knocked down Sánchez in round five before being dropped himself in round six.
 After being knocked down, Tete resorted to excessive holding, losing points in rounds eight and nine.
 However, he was able to put Sánchez away in round ten.